BNN-UPC/ignnition/docs_rst/Examples/radio_resource_allocation.rst

 -  Feed-forward neural network to build pair-to-pair messages using the hidden states along with edge information (pair to pair channel losses) and aggregating messages using element-wise maximum.
--  Feed-forward neural network to update pairs's hidden states.
+-  Feed-forward neural network to update pairs' hidden states.
 -  Pass-through layer which does not modify each pair's hidden stats.

 .. button::